joshuarobs/boilerplate-monorepo-typescript-cra-and-node/README.md

-# Boilerplate Mono-repo in TypeScript with create-react-app and Node.js
+# Boilerplate Mono-repo in TypeScript with Create React App and Node.js
 A boilerplate for a fullstack monorepo in TypeScript with Create React App on the client, and Node.js (express) on the server.
 Uses Lerna for monorepo functionality.

 Main technologies in this stack included: